jsanchezamai/je20/README.md

 - [90% done ] Kernel Core World Economic System: https://gitlab.com/ox/mwpw_f
 Plugin to configure external client with a parsed non-crypto wallet system to interact with bots.

 - [4% done] Kernel Core World Index: https://gitlab.com/ox/ox_yowsup
 Plugin to mantain an index of existing living bots and to manage a call stablishment with them.

-- [4% done] Kernel Core World Index: https://gitlab.com/ox/ox_yowsup
-Plugin to mantain an index of existing living bots and to manage a call stablishment with them.